veox/lll-creation-patterns/contracts/README.md

 The [`furiate` script][furiate] has been used to deploy the contracts to multiple Ethereum networks with the same address.

+The addresses are also registered on mainnet ENS.

 [furiate]: https://gitlab.com/veox/furiate

 The networks are: ETH mainnet, Ropsten, Rinkeby, Kovan.